apache/trafficcontrol/docs/source/api/v1/deliveryservice_requests.rst

 Response Structure
 ------------------
 :assigneeId:           The integral, unique identifier of the assignee of this :ref:`ds_requests`
-:assignee:             Name of the assignee to which the :ref:`ds_requests` is assigned to
+:assignee:             The username of the assignee to which this :ref:`ds_requests` is assigned to
 :authorId:             The integral, unique identifier of the author of this :ref:`ds_requests`
-:author:               Name of the author who created this :ref:`ds_requests`
+:author:               The username of the author who created this :ref:`ds_requests`
-:changeType:           The type of change made to the delivery service as described in this :ref:`ds_requests`
+:changeType:           The type of change made to the :term:`Delivery Service` as described in this :ref:`ds_requests` [#changeType]_
-:createdAt:            The date and time at which this :ref:`ds_requests` was created, in :rfc:`3339` format
+:createdAt:            The date and time at which this :ref:`ds_requests` was created, in ISO-like format
 :id:                   An integral, unique identifier for this :ref:`ds_requests`
-:lastEditedBy:         Name of the previous user to edit this :ref:`ds_requests`
+:lastEditedBy:         The username of the previous user to edit this :ref:`ds_requests`
 :lastEditedById:       The integral, unique identifier of the previous user to edit this :ref:`ds_requests`
-:lastUpdated:          The date and time at which this :ref:`ds_requests` was last updated, in :rfc:`3339` format
+:lastUpdated:          The date and time at which this :ref:`ds_requests` was last updated, in ISO-like format
-:status:               The status of this :ref:`ds_requests`
+:status:               The status of this :ref:`ds_requests` [#status]_

 :deliveryService: An object describing the actual parameters for the Delivery Service request

     :active:                   A boolean that defines :ref:`ds-active`.
     :anonymousBlockingEnabled: A boolean that defines :ref:`ds-anonymous-blocking`
     :cacheurl:                 A :ref:`ds-cacheurl`